Wal33D/manic_vscode_extension/docs/game-reference/format/sections/lavaspread.md

 ### Requirements
 Erosion only starts if:
-- Tile is discovered (visible)
+- Tile is discovered (visible) - erosions in undiscovered caverns are not active
-- Adjacent to existing lava
+- Adjacent to existing lava (erosions require a neighboring lava tile)
 - Initial delay has passed
 - Global delay has passed

 ### Starting Mid-Phase
 If a tile already has erosion ID (7-10):
-- Starts at next phase after delay
+- After the delay and interval, progresses from the next phase
 - Example: Tile 8 becomes tile 7 after first interval

 ## Global Modifiers